-Greg holds a Master of Business Administration (QUT), a Master of Economic Studies (UQ), a Postgraduate Diploma in Applied Finance and Investment (SIA), and a Bachelor of Business (Accountancy).
+Greg holds a Master of Business Administration (QUT), a Master of Economic Studies (UQ), a Postgraduate Diploma in Applied Finance & Investment (SIA), and a Bachelor of Business (Accountancy).
 He has completed a Certificate course in Risk Management and Corporate Governance and has been a Fellow of the Governance Institute of Australia.
 Greg is a Fellow of the Geological Society of London.

+Other current directorships of listed entities

-- > NOVONIX Limited (ASX: NVX) appointed 5 April 2012 - > intelliHR Holdings Limited (ASX: IHR) - appointed 18 November 2016 - > State Gas Limited (ASX:GAS) appointed 3 August 2017
+NOVONIX Limited (ASX: NVX) - appointed 5 April 2012

+intelliHR Holdings Limited (ASX: IHR) - appointed 18 November 2016

+State Gas Limited (ASX:GAS) - appointed 3 August 2017

-Former Directorships of listed entities in last 3 years ${\rm Nil}$
+Former Directorship of listed entities in last 3 years Nil

-- > Chair of the Audit Committee resigned 26 March 2020 - > Member of the Audit Committee - > Member of the Risk Management Committee - > Member of the Remuneration and Nomination Committee
+- Chair of the Audit Committee (resigned: 26 March 2020) - ➤ Member of the Audit Committee - > Member of the Risk Management Committee - Member of the Remuneration and Nomination Committee